thecodeassassin/influxdb.com/content/docs/v0.9/guides/syntax.md

 Field values may be stored as `float64`, `int64`, `boolean`, or `string`.
 All subsequent field values must match the type of the first point written to given measurement.

-`float64` values must contain a decimal. `int64` values may not contain a decimal. `1` is an integer. `1.0` is a float.
+`float64` values must contain a decimal. `1.0` is a float, `1` is an integer.

+`int64` values may not contain a decimal. `1` is an integer, `1.0` is a float.

 `boolean` values are `t`, `T`, `true`, `True`, or `TRUE` for TRUE, and  `f`, `F`, `false`, `False`, or `FALSE` for FALSE

 `string` values for field values must be double-quoted.
-Double-quotes in the string must be escaped.
+Double-quotes contained within the string must be escaped.
 All other characters are supported without escaping.

 #### Examples